nathanmarz/elephantdb/README.md

 Iterator returns KeyValueDocument objects; these are serialized over the wire with Kryo and appear at the tap.
 We should deserialize keys and values with Kryo, I think, since byte arrays stay the same.

 ISSUE:
 For our particular key-value database, I think we should just serialize everything that comes in using Kryo.
-This would require the Updater to have access to the DomainSpec, so that it could have access to the serialization information.
+This would require the Indexer to have access to the DomainSpec, so that it could have access to the serialization information.
 The idea is sound because byte arrays can pass in and out, so thrift objects won't be affected.

 ### Persistence -> Thrift